Turbo Takeaways

 You must be a U.S. citizen or a lawful permanent resident (aka, a Green Card holder) to qualify for each program.
 Additionally, some programs will have other qualification requirements, such as specific medical conditions or disability.

-Most government benefits for seniors over 65 are administered by their state government, though they may be federally funded.
+Most government benefits for seniors over 65 are administered by state governments, even if they're federally funded.
 To apply, you’ll need to contact the local agency handling the specific benefit in your state.

 In general, you’ll need to follow these steps to apply for senior benefits: